browserengineering/book/book/accessibility.md

 textbox, and the user is therefore encouraged to treat it as such---expecting to have all the usual behaviors of an `<input>` element.

-However, the `role` CSS property does not affect the element in any other way. in particular:
+However, the `role` attribute *does not* affect the element in any other way. in particular:

 * It is not by default focusable.